adrienpayong/OCR-with-Tesseract/README.md

-# An Overview of the Tesseract OCR Engine
+# Dissecting Tesseract OCR engine

 Tesseract is a free and open-source OCR engine created by HP between 1984 and 1994.
 It arrived out of nowhere for the 1995 UNLV Annual Test of OCR Accuracy , shined brilliantly with its findings, and then disappeared behind the same veil of secrecy that it had been constructed under.
 Details of the architecture and algorithms may now be exposed for the first time.